fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-Size balancing means that both the left and right side of any `Bin` node have the same size plus or minus 1.

 Most methods require the `A` to have an `Order`, matching how the data structure
 is laid out.
 The heart of `ISet` is `.insert`, which guarantees the ordering at
 insertion time: